 Published 18 June 2025

-As of 18 June 2025, no large-scale hostilities have been reported in the Persian Gulf and no specific threats have been communicated toward maritime vessels and traffic in the region.
+As of 25 June 2025, no large-scale hostilities have been reported in the Persian Gulf, and no specific threats have been formally communicated toward maritime vessels and traffic in the region.
 Military activity in the Persian Gulf has been restricted to GPS / GNSS interference and military drills carried out by the IRGC Navy.
-Nevertheless, the situation is highly fluid as Israel has committed to a lengthy campaign against Iran to reassure that the country will not achieve a nuclear weapon, and Iran will almost certainly explore new options to target Israeli and US assets. .
+Between 17 – 22 June, at least four Iranian officials made statements suggesting a possible militarisation of the SoH and the Iranian parliament voted to close the Strait of Hormuz (SoH); alongside continued growing IRGCN GPS/GNS interference.
+However, as of 24 June 2025 no large-scale hostilities have been reported in the Persian Gulf and no specific threats have been formally communicated toward maritime vessels and traffic in the region.

-As highlighted by Vanguard above, UKMTO in their advisory #23, and in reports by various organizations, there have been numerous reports of electronic interference in and around the Persian Gulf region.
+As highlighted by Vanguard above, UKMTO, JMIC and several other reports by various organizations, there have been numerous reports of electronic interference in and around the Persian Gulf region.
 According to Intertanko, there have also been reports of fake Automatic Identification System (AIS) echoes in the region.
 These false signals, particularly when appearing near your vessel's course, could be used by attackers to induce undesirable navigational actions.

 Navigators should therefore be prepared to navigate using terrestrial and dead-reckoning methods.
 This alternative navigation may be necessary for extended periods until satellite signals are restored.
 The Automatic Identification System (AIS) itself is also likely to be affected by jamming or spoofing attacks.
 Any AIS data, especially regarding the positions of other vessels, should be used with extreme caution.